-On July 12, 2018, Abertis sold 29.9% of the Company's share capital and, as a result, as of the date of this Prospectus, Abertis no longer is a party related to the Group.
-However, in accordance with disclosure requirements, the transactions carried out by the Group with Abertis and its subsidiaries during the years ended December 31, 2018, 2017 and 2016 are detailed below.
+In July 12, 2018, Abertis sold 29.9% of the Company's share capital, no longer being a party related to the Group.
+However, ConnecT is controlled by Sintonia, a subholding company wholly-owned by Edizione and, in turn, Sintonia is the largest shareholder of Atlantia.
+Separately, Atlantia controls Abertis.
+As a result, as of June 30, 2019, Abertis, together with its group of companies, is still being considered a related party to the Group.
+In accordance with disclosure requirements, the transactions carried out by the Group with Abertis and its subsidiaries during the years ended December 31, 2018, December 31, 2017 and December 31, 2016 are detailed below.